With the green leaves of summer starting to turn golden yellow, rusty orange and ruby red, it can mean only one thing - autumn is on its way.

 The grounds are open every day except Saturday and parking is just £3 for all day.

 The Castle is open Sunday to Thursday and has fantastic views from the tower across the Park.
-If you'd like to go inside (charge applies), it’s advised to pre-book your tickets before you arrive.
-The castle is open 10.30am to 5pm during September and October, closing at 4pm in November and December (closing for the 2023 season on 21 December).
+A charge applies if you'd like to go inside, but it is free to Historic Houses and English Heritage members.
+The castle is open 10.30am to 5pm during September and October, closing at 4pm in November and December (closing for the 2024 season on 19 December).

 Brownsea Island